Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 ## Subnets and Hosts
 I have mentioned networks and their size before.
 Just above in the table describing the private IPv4 Address Ranges, I used a slash with a number to indicate the network size, but how is any of that actually calculated?
 How do you look at that number and think "Ah yes, Network *big*".
 For that we need to recap the Binary Chapter.
 So if you didn't understand that yet, good luck ahead buddy.

-We've discussed that an IP Address consists of 32 bits, seperated into 4 octaved, so there's 4 times 8 bits.
+We've discussed that an IP Address consists of 32 bits, seperated into 4 octaves, so there's 4 times 8 bits.
 The Slash and the number is what we call a Subnet Mask, and it is basically another IP Address, all though it works very differently.
 An IP Address can have any value from *zero* (0) to 255.
 A Subnet mask can have only 8 values per octave and a total of 32 values in general.
 That is because it is filled up from the left to the right.

 | Subnet Mask Binary | Subnet Mask Decimal |
 |:-------------------|---------------------|